 - For integration with storage systems: Linux backup proxies do not support the NFS protocol.

 - Linux backup proxies cannot be used for guest interaction.

 - For Direct SAN access, note that Linux backup proxies must have the Open-iSCSI initiator enabled.

 - For Direct NFS access, mind the following:

 - Linux backup proxies must have NFS client package installed.

 - Debian-based backup proxies must have the nfs-common package installed.

 - RHEL-based backup proxies must have the nfs-utils package installed.

-- See recommendations for backup proxy parameters in the Veeam Backup & Replication Best Practice Guide.
+- See recommendations for VMware backup proxy parameters in the Veeam Backup & Replication Best Practice Guide.